At-EC/At-RTOS/README.md

 └── CMakeLists.txt
 ```

-- **arch :** This folder provided the chip core architectures resource to support At-RTOS kernel feature.
+- **arch :** This folder provided the chip core architecture resource to support At-RTOS kernel feature.
 - **clock :** It was implemented for At-RTOS kernel system tick to support system timers.
-- **port :** It's used to support different compiler such as KEIL, IAR and GCC.
+- **port :** It's used to support different compilers such as KEIL, IAR and GCC.
 - **include :** It used to contain the At-RTOS kernel header files, Moreover it contained the portable arch, clock and port header files.
 - **kernel :** This folder was implemented for the At-RTOS kernel files.